 Use custom detection script

-The custom detection script method use PowerShell script to detect the app presence.
-The following details are required for this detection method.
+The Intune app detection rules support use of PowerShell script to detect Win32 app presence.
+The following details are required for this app detection method.

 - Script file: Select a PowerShell script that will detect the presence of the app on the client.
 The app will be detected when the script both returns a 0 value exit code and writes a string value to STDOUT.